BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 ### Gained 600,000 accounting jobs

-^ This is the opposite of what supply and demand tells us.
-As we make supply more abundant the price of the service should go down and we should see less accountants.
+^ As we make supply more abundant the price of the service should go down and we should see less accountants.

-^ But the reason we see the opposite here is because when we made it easy to update spreadsheets we started asking a lot more questions.
-Before computerized spreadsheets we might have only been able to ask 25 questions a year to our accounting clerks team
+^ What happened was that before computerized spreadsheets we might have only been able to ask 25 questions a year to our accounting team.

 ---